 When you write about personal finance all day, part of the job description is to keep up with everything that’s out there—the newest trends in how people are mastering their money and smart ways to make life that much simpler.

+There's a lot going on when it comes to our finances these days (the upcoming 2019 tax season not least of all).
 After reading who-knows-how-many blog posts from around the internet, we at Fabric compiled a list of our favorite recent stories.
 As the editor here, I think you might just enjoy them, too.

 At Fabric, we love to get on our soapbox about why it’s so important to write a will and plan for the future.